micmejia/bible-dump/AMPC/Matthew/Matt 20.md

 They answered him, Because nobody has hired us.
-He told them, You go out into the vineyard also _and you will get whatever is just and fair_.
+He told them, You go out into the vineyard also and you will get whatever is just and fair.